 While his childhood school education was not the best, later in life, education was his passion.
 The walls of his office in La Paz (United Farm Worker Headquarters) were lined with hundreds of books ranging from philosophy, economics, cooperatives, and unions, to biographies on Gandhi and the Kennedy's.
-He believed that the end of all education should surely be service to others, a belief that he practiced until his untimely death April 23, 1993.
+He believed that the end of all education should surely be service to others.